LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### AWS Data Exchange: service in AWS for customers to find, subscribe to, and use third-party data in the AWS Cloud

+### AWS Serverless Application Repository: managed repository with AWS for serverless applications allowing for storage/sharing that doesn't need to be cloned, built, packaged, published to AWS

 ### AWS Elastic Transcoder: highly scalable/cost efficient service to convert (or 'transcode') media files (video/audio) to format(s) that will be playable on devices, tablets, desktops, etc. The transacation takes place between a source and destination S3 bucket.

 ### Amazon Personalize: